Claire Brooks

-Kathleen Claire Brooks (née Graham) OBE (1931 – 13 March 2008) was a British lawyer and Liberal and Liberal Democrat party politician in the radical tradition.
+Kathleen Claire Brooks OBE (née Graham; 1931 – 13 March 2008) was a British lawyer and Liberal and Liberal Democrat party politician in the radical tradition.

 Personal life

 Claire Brooks was born at The Folly in Settle, a town in the Yorkshire Dales.
 Her father, Arthur Graham, was from a long line of staunch Liberals, and her sister Beth was also active in Liberal politics.
-She was a pupil at Skipton Girls' High School where she was head girl and studied law at University College, London, where she was vice-president of the students' union.
+She was a pupil at Skipton Girls' High School where she was head girl.
+She studied law at University College, London, where she was vice-president of the students' union.

 She married an American citizen, Herbert Brooks, and lived for a short while in the United States.
 After she divorced and returned to the UK, she set up her legal practice and engaged seriously in party politics.
-Mrs Brooks gained a reputation as a larger-than-life, plain speaking personality both within the Liberal Party and through TV and personal appearances outside.
+Brooks gained a reputation as a larger-than-life, plain speaking personality both within the Liberal Party and through TV and personal appearances outside.
 She was never afraid to speak her mind on political platforms and regularly challenged both the party leadership and those in the party such as the Young Liberals or Liberal Students with whom she often held views in common.
-At one Liberal Assembly in Scarborough in the mid 1970s, when Mrs Brooks heard women waiters were getting less pay than their male counterparts she led a sit down strike in the middle of the hall.
+At one Liberal Assembly in Scarborough in the mid 1970s, when Brooks heard women waiters were getting less pay than their male counterparts she led a sit down strike in the middle of the hall.
 Another cause Mrs Brooks cared about was the fate of Liberal Clubs and she started a campaign to return them to their party roots.
 She was awarded an OBE for service to political and public life.